 Isaac Newton’s law of universal gravitation (read: gravity) states that dust and dirt will always fall to the ground.
 Since MEIDE.SG is not supporting cleaning services outside of earth at the moment, we feel it is best for you to always wipe the top shelves and tabletops, followed by the sides of them, before proceeding to sweep the floor.
 On this note, for venues that are more unkempt and already very dusty to begin with, like houses that are post renovation, post moving in, post moving out, or require deep cleaning like units for handover, sweeping the floor before initiating any other cleaning can benefit the overall clean-up.
 This ensures the person cleaning the place does not continuously transfer dust from one spot to another via his or her feet or footwear, making the sanitisation process overly tedious.
 Finally, we recommend saving moping the floor as the last step.

-And also, want free updates and discounts?
-Let us deliver our news and promotions to you, at your convenience!
+Hey, want some free updates and discounts?
+Let us deliver our news and promotions to you, at your convenience.

 Disclaimer to the fact that dust always fall to the ground: it would eventually settle down.
 However, always ensure your wiping of surfaces comprise of a wet cloth or sponge that is damp, so that dust particles will be entrapped in it.
 Otherwise, dust tend to hover and float around in the air for quite some time.
 Some may even drift upwards and to other spots if there is a breeze from outside, or your fan or air-conditioning!